WordPress/block-development-examples/DEVELOPMENT.md

 ## Build process

-... need further explanation
+`ESNext` and `JSX` are the recommended syntaxes to code blocks but they're not directly supported by the majority of browsers.
+Because of this, most of the example of this repo needs to run a [Build process](https://developer.wordpress.org/block-editor/how-to-guides/javascript/js-build-setup/) to get the final version ready to use.

-<p><em>ESNext and JSX Syntax are not directly supported by browsers.
-The examples that make use of this (recommended) syntax require a <a href="https://developer.wordpress.org/block-editor/how-to-guides/javascript/js-build-setup/">build process</a> to get a regular JavaScript version that browsers can understand.</em></p>
+There are some examples in this repo that doesn't use ESNext or JSX Syntax so they don't need to run any build process.
+These examples are labelled with the tag `NO-BUILD`

 ## Repo Commands